Donald K. Anton

 Donald Kris Anton (Don Anton) has been a Professor of International Law since 1994.
 He took up the inaugural Chair of International Law at Griffith University in 2015.
-Since January 2017, Anton has also been the Director of the Griffith University Law Futures Centre.
+From 2016-2020, Anton was the Director of the Griffith University Law Futures Centre.
 Prior to coming to Griffith University, Anton was a Professor of Law at The Australian National University, where he taught from 2000-2015.
+He resigned his posts at Griffith on turning 60 years of age and has been an Honorary Professor of Law at the Australian National University since 2019.
+He recently came out of retirement to take up a non-onging position as a Senior Legal Officer in the Australian Attorney-General's Office of International Law in order to do his bit to contribute to Australia's leadership in championing and defending the international rules based order.

 Early life

 Anton was born at St. Mary's Hospital in Saint Louis, Missouri, U.S.A. on March 20, 1960.
 He graduated from Saint John Vianney High School in Kirkwood, Missouri in 1978.
 Following High School, Anton worked as a fire fighter with the Pattonville Fire Protection District in North St. Louis County and was a member of International Association of Fire Fighters (IAFF) Local Union 2665.